 CARP Travel insurance is sold by by an organization representing seniors, so we thought they might offer shorter pre-existing condition stability periods.

 We found their pre-existing period stability periods fairly standard.
 We were quoted $67.57, a pre-existing stability period of 90 days, and $5 million in emergency medical coverage.
 If our quote had been for a senior aged 72 or older, the pre-existing stability period would have been up to two years.
-You can get a CARP travel insurance quote here.
+You can learn more about CARP travel insurance here.

 Policies with a minimal (or no) pre-existing condition stability period

-If you’re looking for travel insurance that will cover a pre-exisiting condition, with a minimal (or no) stability period, you’re probably going to have to pick up the phone to get a personalized quote.
+If you’re looking for travel insurance that will cover a pre-exisiting condition, with a minimal (or no) stability period, you’re probably going to have to pick up the phone to get a personalized information.
 We found a few companies that offer an optional insurance rider for pre-existing conditions, though you’ll probably have to pay a higher premium.
-You’ll need to call each one individually to get a quote and details on coverage.
+You’ll need to call each one individually to get details on coverage.

 It took a considerable amount of digging, but we’ve found PrimeLink TravelSense, a travel insurance plan that’s designed specifically to cover fully-disclosed pre-existing conditions without a stability clause.
 It’s underwritten by Manulife Financial.